 Becoming a father, especially for the first time, can be overwhelming and hard to conceptualize.
 A good way to move through these barriers is by reading the best pregnancy books for dads and partners.

-The following is a list of the best pregnancy books for dads that if read in completion, they will really help any dad or partner “get it”, be more involved during pregnancy, be helpful during childbirth and an invaluable rock during the vulnerable transition of postpartum.
+The following is a list of the best pregnancy books for dads that if read in completion, they will really help any dad or partner “get it”, be more involved during pregnancy, be helpful in the delivery room, know what to say and not say during childbirth and an invaluable rock during the vulnerable transition of postpartum.

 The Best Pregnancy Books for Dads